-4.3 Implementation of Positive Behavioral Interventions and Supports (PBIS) PBIS implementation and training for each school will continue.
-Funds will be used for substitute teachers for attendance at PBIS training as well as the contract with Cal Tac to provide PBIS training.
+Implementation of Positive Behavioral Interventions and Supports (PBIS)

+provide PBIS training.
 The goal of PBIS is to reduce suspensions and to increase attendance.
 Attendance and suspension data of at-promise students (ELs, foster, homeless, low-income, and students with disabilities) will be closely monitored.
-The EduClimber data management program will be utilized to gather, analyze and communicate academic data to staff.
-School leadership teams will analyze this data at least monthly to evaluate/ and modify (as needed) MTSS SEL/Suspension flowchart protocols for individual students (again, with a priority focus on at-promise student groups: EL, foster, homeless, low income, and Special Education). \$58,746.00 English Learners Foster Youth Low Income 4.4 Focus on Attendance Data With the direction and support of the district Educational Services Department, schools will collect and analyze attendance data monthly with a focus on at-promise student groups (low income, foster, homeless, English learners, and students with special needs).
+The communicate academic data to staff.
+School leadership teams will analyze this data at least monthly to evaluate/ and modify (as needed) MTSS SEL/Suspension flowchart protocols for individual students (again, with a priority focus on at-promise student groups: EL, foster, homeless, low income, and Special Education).
+4.4 Focus on Attendance Data With the direction and support of the district Educational Services Department, schools will collect and analyze attendance data monthly with a focus on at-promise student groups (low income, foster, homeless, English learners, and students with special needs).
 School leadership teams will analyze this data at least monthly to evaluate/ and modify (as needed) attendance incentive opportunities for individual students (again, with an emphasis on at-promise student groups: foster, homeless, English learners, low income, and students with special needs). \$0.00 English Learners Foster Youth Low Income 4.5 Focus on Positive Behavior/Suspension/Expulsion Data Under the direction and with the support of the district Educational Services Department, schools will collect and analyze suspension and expulsion data monthly with a priority focus on at-promise student groups (English learners, foster, homeless, special education, low income students).
 School leadership teams will analyze this data at least monthly to evaluate and modify (as needed) MTSS SEL/Suspension flowchart protocols for individual students (again, with a priority focus on at-promise student groups: English learners, foster, homeless, low income, and students with special needs). \$0.00 English Learners Foster Youth Low Income 4.6 Provide Credentialed PE Teachers for TK-6 Students Provide additional time for targeted instruction and Professional Learning Communities, especially for English Learners, foster youth, homeless youth, and low income students through the implementation of bi-weekly physical education instruction with credentialed physical education teachers in grades TK-6.
 Class sizes larger than 50 students will receive support from a PE Classified Instructional Assistant.
 Materials and equipment will be provided to support equal access to PE standards and programming.
-The PE program will have a social-emotional focus to target needs of at-promise students (English learners, foster, homeless, low-income). \$555,745.00 English Learners Foster Youth Low Income 4.7 Parent Square Home/School Communication Platform Continue district/teacher/parent access to Parent Square. \$42,000.00 English Learners Foster Youth Low Income 4.8 Enrichment Opportunities (Visual Arts, Makerspace, STEAM, etc.) Implementation of weekly enrichment instruction for students encouraging innovation through creativity, critical thinking, collaboration, and communication in grades TK-6 to provide additional time for professional development, Professional Learning \$40,000.00 English Learners
+The PE program will have a social-emotional focus to target needs of at-promise students (English learners, foster, homeless, low-income).
+The PE program also will support math intervention (see comment for 4.1). \$628,747.84 English Learners Foster Youth Low Income 4.7 Parent Square Home/School Communication Platform Continue district/teacher/parent access to Parent Square. \$42,000.00 English Learners Foster Youth Low Income 4.8 Enrichment Opportunities (Action modified for 2023-2024) Implementation of enrichment activities for students that provide new experiences, teach new skills, and contribute to social/emotional health.
+As possible, these activities also can incorporate creativity, critical thinking, collaboration, and communication.
+Activities to be planned in 2023-2024 include the district's swim lesson program for fourth graders, makerspace activities based in school libraries, and field trips.
+These experiences are important for all students, but especially important for at-promise students: foster, homeless, English Learners, low-income, and students with disabilities. \$325,704.22 English Learners Foster Youth Low Income